kukicado/cloudflare-hackathon/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Cloudflare Worker

+This project includes a Cloudflare Worker that acts as a movie recommendation service.
+The worker file is located at `cloudflare-worker.js` in the root directory of the project.

+### How it works

+The Cloudflare Worker uses AI to determine if a suggested movie is a good fit for the user based on their preferences.
+Here's a brief overview of its functionality:

+1. It receives a POST request with a JSON payload containing `movieTitle` and `userPreferences`.
+2. The worker then creates a chat-style input for the AI model, including:
+   - A system message defining the AI's role as a movie oracle
+   - The suggested movie title
+   - The user's preferences
+3. The worker sends this input to the Cloudflare AI model (`@cf/meta/llama-3-8b-instruct`).
+4. Finally, it returns the AI's response as a JSON object.

+To use this worker, make sure you have the necessary Cloudflare Worker environment set up and deploy the `cloudflare-worker.js` file to your Cloudflare account.

+### Updating the Cloudflare Worker URL

+If you're deploying your own Cloudflare Worker, you'll need to update the URL in the `pages/api/proxy.js` file.
+Locate the following line:

+:pages/api/proxy.js
+const response = await fetch('https://cloudlfare-hackathon.adoxyz.workers.dev/', {